ApexInsurtech/Aspire/README.md

 - Claim State - This state will be used to handle claims
 - Payment - Corda Settler
 - ReInsurancePolicyState - A very simple variation of the Insurance Policy but inputs will the InsurancePolicyState
-- Spring Boot to create API's
+- Spring Boot to create API's - FRONT END
-- Basic Front End using above API's
+- Basic Front End using above API's - FRONT END
-- 3 dashboard types, Broker, Insurer, Reinsurer
+- 3 dashboard types, Broker, Insurer, Reinsurer - FRONT END

 Deadline is end of July.
 It may seem as a lot but I know exactly which cordapps we need to use to create our final cordapp.